-Standard Concepts and Competencies Supportive Practices 1.4 K.A Use a combination of drawing, dictating, and writing to compose informative/ explanatory texts.
-The learner will: Create a picture about a nonfiction topic and talk about it.
-Use illustration/dictation to convey meaning about a particular topic.
-Use phonetic spelling when writing.
+Standard Concepts and Competencies Supportive Practices 1.4 1.A Write informative/ explanatory texts to examine a topic and convey ideas and information.
+The learner will: Create a picture about a particular nonfiction topic and write about it.
+Use common spelling patterns, phonemic awareness, and spelling conventions when writing.
 The adult will: Model writing using a combination of drawing and writing.
 Provide frequent opportunities to dictate and/or write.
 Provide opportunities to engage in shared, interactive, and independent writing.
 Use journals where students can write about specific topics of interest.
 Encourage students to draw and talk about topics of interest.